Taxation of international executives

-Benefits received by an employee by virtue of a collective bargaining agreement (CBA) and productivity incentive schemes provided that the total annual monetary value received from both CBA and productivity incentive schemes combined do not exceed ten thousand pesos (PHP10,000) per employee per taxable year.
+Benefits received by an employee by virtue of a collective bargaining agreement (CBA) and productivity incentive schemes shall be considered as de minimis benefits not subject to income tax provided that the total annual monetary value received from both CBA and productivity incentive schemes combined do not exceed ten thousand pesos (PHP10,000) per employee per taxable year.

 If the employer lends money to their employee free of interest or at a rate lower than 12 percent per year, such interest foregone by the employer or the difference of the interest assumed by the employee and the 12 percent interest rate shall be treated as a taxable fringe benefit.

 A cash auto-allowance provided to the employee will form part of their taxable compensation income unless it is shown that the allowance is used by the employee in the performance of their duties, in which case the allowance is considered as ordinary and necessary business expense of the company.

 The cost of life or health insurance and other non-life insurance premiums borne by the employer for the group insurance of their employees are treated as non-taxable fringe benefit and likewise not included in the taxable compensation of the employee.

 Are there any concessions made for expatriates in the Philippines?

 Is salary earned from working abroad taxed in the Philippines?
 If so, how?